ksoclabs/guard-action/README.md

 # KSOC Guard Action

+KSOC finds misconfigurations in your Kubernetes posture at the level of your GitHub CI.

-This action is used to execute a set of policies against the files in a given repository.
+This action is used to execute a set of KSOC policies against the Kubernetes manifests in a given repository.
 It is used in the following way:

 ```yaml
 name: ksoc-guard